oscaem/overdub-api/README.md

 #### Introduction

-Welcome to the Overdub API repository.
+Welcome to **Overdub API**.
 This API serves as an automated tool to create narrated, subtitled videos from raw content with minimal guidance needed.
 It's a streamlined process to convert any raw video into a polished, accessible, and social-media-ready piece.
 Getting Started

 #### Prerequisites